 From our HQ in Southend-on-Sea, Blake Fire & Security Systems have a long and distinguished track record designing, installing, commissioning and maintaining Emergency Lighting systems for businesses throughout Essex, London and the South East.

-We are one of only a handful of Essex-based BAFE SP203-4 and NSI Gold approved Fire and Security Companies who ensure you fulfil your duty of care to the latest standards of BS5266-1:2016.
+We are one of only a handful of Essex-based BAFE SP203-4 and NSI Gold approved Fire and Security Companies who ensure you fulfil your duty of care to the latest standards.

 Emergency Lighting saves lives.